upbound/docs/content/providers/migration.md

 generated.
 {{< /hint >}}

-### Review generated plan, manifests, and patch files
+#### Review generated plan, manifests, and patch files
 <!-- vale alex.ProfanityUnlikely = NO -->
 <!-- ignore "execution" -->
 After the user chooses to move on to the execution phase, they're first asked to review the generated plan and manifests.
-After a validation question that the user has reviewed the plan and files, the tool asks whether to list the instructions perform.
+After a validation question that the user has reviewed the plan and files, the tool asks whether to list the instructions to execute.

-The primary purpose of the review is to make sure there are no setbacks in the plan.
+The review's primary purpose is to ensure no unexpected steps are in the plan.
 In the following step, execution starts.
 The tool performs the instructions generated in the plan (and displayed on the screen if the user chooses yes) step by step.